Sevier County License Hearing Guide

 If You Refused Testing

-- Refusal Penalty: Under Tennessee's implied consent law, by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusing a breath, blood, or urine test carries significantly harsher penalties than failing one.
+Under Tennessee's implied consent law, by driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusing to submit to a breath, blood, or urine test carries a longer license suspension than failing the test.
+Refusal to submit to testing will result in an administrative license suspension.

 The ALR/Administrative Hearing